opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 tap MyPlugin install
 ```

-When it is uninstalled, OpenTAP will run the CLI action:
+When it is uninstalled, OpenTAP will run the CLI actions:

 ```
+tap MyPlugin prepare-uninstall
 tap MyPlugin uninstall
 ```